 ...

-Let’s combine everything you’ve learned and write a program that extracts all of the text from the Pride_and_Prejudice.pdf
+If you run this code, then you’ll get a lot of text on your screen.
+In the following section, you’ll combine everything that you’ve learned by writing a small program that extracts all of the text from the Pride_and_Prejudice.pdf

 file and saves it to a .txt